x1125/spindown-daemon/README.md

 Use `-d` to get debug information.

+### Suspend system

+Use `--suspend` to suspend the whole system after all disks are asleep.
+Use `--suspend-timeout` to wait for n seconds between last sleeping disk and system suspend.
+Use `--suspend-check-script` to run a shell script and block system suspend on non-zero exit code.

 ## Technical details

 The checks will use sysfs (`/sys/block/$DEVICE/stat`) to get read and write I/Os to determine device access